isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 You have no idea what such code does.
 Portability.
-Even if it does something sensible for you, it may do something different on another compiler (e.g., the next release of your compiler) or with a different optimizer setting.
+Even if it does something sensible for you, it might do something different on another compiler (e.g., the next release of your compiler) or with a different optimizer setting.

 ##### Note

 C++17 tightens up the rules for the order of evaluation: left-to-right except right-to-left in assignments, and the order of evaluation of function arguments is unspecified.

-However, remember that your code may be compiled with a pre-C++17 compiler (e.g., through cut-and-paste) so don't be too clever.
+However, remember that your code might be compiled with a pre-C++17 compiler (e.g., through cut-and-paste) so don't be too clever.

 ##### Example